 This list is only filled out if you have also connected sensors.
 If several sensors are connected - via a USB hub, for example - they will be numbered in the sequence of their being connected to the USB hub.

-8. In the Sampling interval field, specify the interval at which the signal is to be sampled (in milliseconds).
+- 8. In the Sampling interval field, specify the interval at which the signal is to be sampled (in milliseconds). - 9.
+Click on Signals.

 The signals for all measurements of the particle sensor have already been created.